Noemata/SimpleMVVM/README.md

 What limitations?

-Prsently, when you create a new ViewModel, you have to remember to wire it into your Ioc.
+Presently, when you create a new ViewModel, you have to remember to wire it into your Ioc.
 Most MVVM frameworks have this limitation.

 A simple solution to this little detail is to use an attribute as shown below: